LibraryCarpentry/lc-python-intro/_episodes/04-built-in.md

 ~~~
 # This sentence isn't executed by Python.
-adjustment = 0.5   # Neither is this - anything after '#' is ignored.
+name = 'Library Carpentry'   # Neither is this comment - anything after '#' is ignored.
 ~~~
 {: .python}